Sotera Health (NASDAQ:SHC) Releases FY24 Earnings Guidance

 Sotera Health (NASDAQ:SHC – Get Free Report) updated its FY24 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $0.67 to $0.75 for the period, compared to the consensus estimate of $0.71.
+The company provided earnings per share guidance of $0.67 to $0.75 for the period, compared to the consensus earnings per share estimate of $0.71.
 The company issued revenue guidance of +4 to +6% yr/yr or $1.091 billion to $1.112 billion, compared to the consensus revenue estimate of $1.10 billion.

-Sotera Health (NASDAQ:SHC – Get Free Report) last posted its quarterly earnings results on Tuesday, February 27th.
-The company reported $0.26 earnings per share for the quarter, hitting the consensus estimate of $0.26.
-Sotera Health had a net margin of 5.09% and a return on equity of 48.47%.
-The business had revenue of $310.24 million during the quarter, compared to the consensus estimate of $302.17 million.
-During the same period in the previous year, the firm posted $0.23 earnings per share.
-The firm’s revenue for the quarter was up 23.3% on a year-over-year basis.
-Equities research analysts forecast that Sotera Health will post 0.63 EPS for the current year.
+Sotera Health (NASDAQ:SHC – Get Free Report) last issued its quarterly earnings data on Tuesday, February 27th.
+The company reported $0.26 EPS for the quarter, hitting analysts’ consensus estimates of $0.26.
+The firm had revenue of $310.24 million during the quarter, compared to the consensus estimate of $302.17 million.
+Sotera Health had a return on equity of 48.47% and a net margin of 5.09%.
+The firm’s revenue was up 23.3% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.23 EPS.
+As a group, equities analysts predict that Sotera Health will post 0.63 earnings per share for the current fiscal year.

 Sotera Health Company engages in the provision of sterilization, lab testing, and advisory services in the United States and internationally.
 The company operates through three segments: Sterigenics, Nordion, and Nelson Labs.
 It provides mission-critical end-to-end sterilization services, including gamma and electron beam irradiation, and ethylene oxide processing, as well as designs, installs, and maintains gamma irradiation systems.